 Avoiding RV Black Water Tank Problems

 While using your RV black water tank, depending on how often you need to dump it, solids will settle to the bottom of the tank.
-If it sits there in liquid for a week, the only way to be sure to get the stuff to flow out it is to have a lot of water pushing it out the RV black water tank pipe at the bottom of the tank.
+If it sits there in liquid for a week, the only way to be sure to get the stuff to flow out is to have a lot of water pushing it out the RV black water tank pipe at the bottom of the tank.

 She went to bed and woke up the next morning in a brain fog and a little disoriented.
-The two original packets mixed with the new one and created a chemical reaction that could have killed her had she not left a few windows open.
+The two original packets mixed with the new one created a chemical reaction that could have killed her had she not left a few windows open.
 I mostly use just water because we use our septic system every day.
-If I really feel the need I add a few ounces of Rid-X. This is specifically designed to break down waste in septic tanks.
+If I feel the need, I add a few ounces of Rid-X. This is specifically designed to break down waste in septic tanks.

-- Use a tank rinser to keep your black tank from developing excessive amounts of residual solids.
-As I mentioned earlier, even in the best conditions not all stuff inside the RV black water tank is flushed out.
+Use a tank rinser to keep your black tank from developing excessive residual solids.
+As I mentioned, even in the best conditions, not everything inside the RV’s black water tank is flushed out.
 One thing you can do is fill the tank with fresh water and dump the tank again.
 That can help to remove the leftover solids.

-- Use a flexible swivel stick to completely clean your RV black water tank.
-I had not used one of these before until we got our newer RV.
+Use a flexible swivel stick to clean your RV’s black water tank completely.
+I had not used one until we got our newer RV.
 Given it is a motorized RV and it sits lower to the ground, we don’t get the same evacuation flow that we got with the 5th wheel.
-We also keep getting tank level readings of 1/3 even after dumping the tank.
+We also keep getting tank level readings 1/3 even after dumping the tank.

 Given that most RV black water tanks are not a straight shot from the toilet bowl into the tank, the Camco flexible swivel stick is the best choice to be sure to get the job done right!

 Please feel free to share your crappy stories.
-This is truly one of the joys of RVing and we must have a laugh or two about the things that do happen!
+This is truly one of the joys of RVing, and we must have a laugh or two about the things that do happen!

 Happy Crappy Free Travels!!